Sgustafson80/grammable/README.md

 # Grammable

 Grammable is a Twitter clone that allows users to upload images and share them with other users.

-User uploading of images is supported by Amazon Web Services.
+## Built With

-Grammable was written with Ruby on Rails and HTML5.
+Grammable was written with HTML5, CSS, Ruby version 2.5.3 on Rails version 5.2.3.
 Postgresql was used for the database.
+The Devise Gem is used for user authentication.
+Amazon Web Services is used to manage user uploaded images.
 Grammable is deployed on Heroku.

 You can run Grammable in your browser at https://grammable-sarah-gustafson.herokuapp.com/